 Besides Sunday service, what else is going on there?

 We have an active and dynamic community life.
 From small connection groups to weekly meditation to Arts and Crafts and social justice work, we have a full range of activities, events, programs and classes available to people of all ages, including families and young adults.
 For more information, visit our Get Involved Online page, email our office, or call us at (805) 965-4583 x 224.

 Where are you?
 Where will I park?
 Can I get there by bus?

 We are located at 1535 Santa Barbara Street on the corner of Arrellaga and right across the street from Alice Keck Park Memorial Gardens.
 You can find us on the map or consult a bus schedule.
 Most people find parking on the street nearby.
 We have a drop-off zone right in front on Santa Barbara Street and Arrellaga Street and a few accessible spaces in La Paz alley.

 Fill out our visitor form

-You can click here to fill out our Visitor Form and we’ll get in touch with you!
+You can click here to fill out our Online Connection Card and we’ll get in touch with you!